Collected Wisdom

 This devastating garden pest attacks, and lays its eggs on, Lillium species mainly – the stunning bulb Lily family of plants.

-Lily Beetle was first discovered in North America in 1992, most likely hitch-hiking in a shipment of Lily bulbs from Europe.
+Lily Beetle was first discovered in North America in 1992, most likely hitch-hiking in a shipment bulbs from overseas.
 It has since spread throughout the northeast to the complete demise of gorgeous Lily beds everywhere.
 For years collectors tried product after product for control, but the Lily Beetle’s tenacity was no match.

-Unlike most other garden pests, Lily Beetle (Liloceris lilii), has no natural predator on this continent, which is how they’ve been so successful in their aggressive march through Lily beds here, unlike in their home European territory.
+Unlike most other native garden pests, Lily Beetle (Liloceris lilii), has no natural predator on this continent, which is how they’ve been so successful in their aggressive march through Lily beds here.
 They are strong fliers so can seek out their target, but their eggs are also moved around on host plants - i.e. your new Lily bulb purchase!
+Eggs can be tucked in under the bulb scales, and just one hitch-hiking youngster can start a life cycle in your garden.

 Identification:

 Adult Beetles are easy to spot - bright orangey-red, square-ish, and about 1/2" long.
-Their larvae are mushy slug-like things with swollen bodies and black heads that look just like a little slimy mass of fresh bird droppings.
+Their larvae are mushy black slug-like things, with swollen bodies and black heads that look just like a little slimy mass of poop.
 The fecal matter analogy isn't so off-base either!
-Larvae cover themselves with their own fecal matter to deter predators.
+Larvae cover themselves with their own fecal matter to deter and disguise themselves from predators.
 (That’ll work!)

-This larval feeding phase of their life cycle is the most destructive as they voraciously munch holes in leaves to the point of leaving nothing behind, and lasts for 16-24 days.
-The happily fattened larvae then drop to the soil to pupate.
+This larval feeding phase of their life cycle is the most destructive.
+They voraciously munch holes in leaves to the point of leaving nothing behind, and this feeding frenzy lasts for 16-24 days.
+The happily fattened larvae then drop to the soil to pupate and become adults.
 New adults emerge 16-22 days later (which brings us to more or less early August) and the new adults feed on your Lilies for the rest of the season.
-These are the ones that will tuck into the soil over winter and begin the cycle again in spring.
+These are the ones that will tuck into the soil over winter and begin the cycle again next spring.

 Each female beetle produces 250-450 eggs.
 That’s a lot of lily beetles!
 Left unchecked they’ll overrun and demolish any host plants in the vicinity within just a year.

 Management: If you focus on the Lily Beetle’s life cycle, it's easy to see when you can be effective in controlling this devastating pest.
-Cultivate the soil surface in late fall searching for new adults bedding down for winter.
+Cultivate the soil surface around your Lilies in late fall, searching for new adults bedding down for winter.
 In early spring, just as lily foliage is emerging, the beetles will too.
 Be vigilant for a couple of weeks and hunt down the emerging adults that can be found hiding in nooks all over the plant, before they have a chance to mate.
 (Trickier than it sounds since they have the uncanny ability to sense your thoughts and drop to the ground just a fraction of a second before your thumb and forefinger closes around them!).
-A week or so later start another search and destroy mission each day, this time looking for eggs and newly hatched larvae.
+A week or so later, start search and destroy missions each day, this time looking for eggs and newly hatched larvae.
 In early August watch for new adults.

 Avoiding the Problem: If you’ve grown Lilies successfully in the past without meeting this nasty pest, don't be too smug!
 With just one new un-inspected purchase the situation can change quickly.
-When purchasing new lily bulbs, or accepting a gift from a gardening neighbour, rinse them thoroughly before they even get near your garden, and make sure the rinse water goes down a drain.
+When purchasing new lily bulbs, or accepting a gift from a gardening neighbour, dunk them in a weak bleach solution for a minute and rinse them thoroughly, before they even get near your garden. ...and make sure the rinse water goes down a drain and not outside beside the garden hose!
 Remember, you're looking for bright red adults or slug-like larvae in the soil - not eggs, so they should easily rinse away if present.
 Inspect them thoroughly!

-In the case of potted bulbs already growing, rinse them nevertheless.
-The growing plants will be weakened, by they won’t die.
-Wash away all soil that’s in among the roots using room temperature water, and also inspect stems and foliage for eggs.
-Even just one beetle that makes it into your garden can begin the ravaging cycle so don’t let your eagerness to get your new plants in the ground deter you from a thorough de-bugging.
+In the case of potted bulbs already growing, dunk and rinse them nevertheless.
+The growing plants will be weakened, and may punish you by not blooming well the first year - but they won’t die.
+Wash away all soil that’s in among the roots using room temperature water, and also inspect stems and foliage thoroughly for eggs or young larvae - any adults likely dropped off the plant already.
+Even just one beetle that makes it into your garden can begin the ravaging cycle, so don’t let your eagerness to get your new plants into the ground deter you from a thorough de-bugging.

-Even with vigilance, once you've got Lily Beetle you've likely got them for good.
+Even with vigilance, once you have Lily Beetle in your garden beds you've likely got them for good.
 Control is the best you can hope for.
 Focus on its life cycle so you know what to watch for, when.
 With a watchful eye, a battle plan calendar, and a gloved hand, you'll be able to keep their population down to a manageable level and continue enjoying your beautiful Oriental Lilies.

 In my new home, I am surrounded by Black Walnut